MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 ---
 author: BryceHo
-description: Covers Guides Analytics--Power BI reports you can use in Dynamics 365 Guides (Preview) to improve process efficiencies. ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
+description: Covers Guides Analytics--Power BI reports you can use in Dynamics 365 Guides in preview to improve process efficiencies. ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
-title: Overview of Guides Analytics, Power BI reports for Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
+title: Overview of Guides Analytics, Power BI reports for Dynamics 365 Guides in preview ms.reviewer: v-brycho
 ---

-# Analyze guides created with Dynamics 365 Guides (Preview)
+# Analyze guides created with Dynamics 365 Guides in preview

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Guides Analytics is part of the Microsoft Dynamics 365 Guides (Preview) application suite that includes the Guides PC authoring app and the Guides HoloLens app.
+Guides Analytics is part of the Microsoft Dynamics 365 Guides in preview application suite that includes the Guides PC authoring app and the Guides HoloLens app.
 Use Guides Analytics to analyze the usage of guides across your organization.
 Guides Analytics consists of Power BI visual reports which are populated with Guides usage data stored securely in your Dynamics 365 environment.

 ## What data is collected and used in Guides Analytics?